Work samples

 2. Day visits to Judy Center hubs to work with students through interactive puppetry and responsive storytelling performances, to build upon conversations begun in the livestream session; and to work with families and teachers to practice application of media literacy strategies presented in the program, including use of DJTH books and episodes to start open-ended conversations that support ongoing learning and reflection with children at home.

-For all aspects of this program, Danny Joe collaborates with Spanish-language interpreters at hubs with large populations of Spanish-speaking students to ensure an inclusive and effective experience for all students.
-All curriculum materials are presented in both English and Spanish, and in 2026, Danny is working to find ways to incorporate diagetic Spanish language content in future recorded episodes.
+For all aspects of this program, I collaborate with Spanish-language interpreters at hubs with large populations of Spanish-speaking students to ensure an inclusive and effective experience for all students.
+All curriculum materials are presented in both English and Spanish, and in 2026, I am working to find ways to incorporate diagetic Spanish language content in future recorded episodes.

-Danny is in his second year of this direct work with Judy Centers, which begain in the 2024–25 school year, and continues in the 2025-26 school year, thanks to the generous support of the Sherman Family Foundation, the Richman Foundation, and the M. Sigmund and Barbara K. Shapiro Philanthropic Fund.
+I am in my second year of this direct work with Judy Centers, which begain in the 2024–25 school year, and continues in the 2025-26 school year, thanks to the generous support of the Sherman Family Foundation, the Richman Foundation, and the M. Sigmund and Barbara K. Shapiro Philanthropic Fund.

 • Concept and scripting process for DJTH episodes